davidenetti/OffensiveWeb_notes/InformationGathering/commands.md

 ## Whatweb
 Whatweb recognizes web technologies, including content management systems (CMS), blogging platforms, statistic/analytics packages, JavaScript libraries, web servers, and embedded devices.

-Example of command: **whatweb -a3 https://www.facebook.com -v**.
+Example of command: **whatweb -a3 https://www.example.com -v**.

 ## WafWOOf
 WafW00f is a web application firewall (WAF) fingerprinting tool that sends requests and analyses responses to determine if a security solution is in place.

 We can use options like **-a** to check all possible WAFs in place instead of stopping scanning at the first match, read targets from an input file via the **-i** flag, or proxy the requests using the **-p** option.

-Example of command: **wafw00f -v https://www.tesla.com**.
+Example of command: **wafw00f -v https://www.example.com**.

 ## Aquatone
 Aquatone is a tool for automatic and visual inspection of websites across many hosts and is convenient for quickly gaining an overview of HTTP-based attack surfaces by scanning a list of configurable ports, visiting the website with a headless Chrome browser, and taking a screenshot.
 This is helpful, especially when dealing with huge subdomain lists.

-Use cat in our subdomain list and pipe the command to aquatone via: **cat facebook_aquatone.txt | aquatone -out ./aquatone -screenshot-timeout 1000**.
+Use cat in our subdomain list and pipe the command to aquatone via: **cat example_aquatone.txt | aquatone -out ./aquatone -screenshot-timeout 1000**.

 When it finishes, we will have a file called aquatone_report.html where we can see screenshots, technologies identified, server response headers, and HTML.